 Instead of searching for documentaries, when I felt I wanted to know more about Maila I went to this book, and I must say I don’t regret it.

 If you felt curiosity about Vampira, and you rather read a book than watch a documentary, this is the only book you need to learn practically everything that’s there to learn about Maila.

 Don’t get me wrong, as a novice in knowledge about American horror hosts in general and Vampira specifically, I shouldn’t be allowed to assure you of what I assured you in the previous paragraph.

-But it’s very obvious that W. Scott Poole did set out to write the ultimate book on Vampira, because he tells you so, indirectly when he enumerates all of the instances of Maila’s life, and how he approached the problem of finding the information following all possible source trails.
+But it’s very obvious that W. Scott Poole did set out to write the ultimate book on Maila, because he tells you so, indirectly when he enumerates all of the instances of Maila’s life, and how he approached the problem of finding the information following all possible source trails.

-The author exhausted all avenues of knowledge about Nurmi, and he lets you know that; with a very detailed description of how he sourced his information; all the persons that helped him gather all the pieces of the Vampira puzzle.
+Apparently, the author exhausted all avenues of knowledge about Nurmi, and he lets you know that; with a very detailed description of how he sourced his information; all the persons that helped him gather all the pieces of the Vampira puzzle.

 What’s the Gloss of “Vampira: Dark Goddess of Horror” About?

 The book begins by first giving you a background on Vampira and the America she grew up in.
 It gives a lot of information about the time Maila was growing up, and it uses a lot of social and cultural observations to situate the reader in those periods.